Blooym/hermes/README.md

 ### SSHFS Backend

+Please note that you may have to add `StrictHostKeyChecking=no` to `SSHFS_OPTIONS` if you do not already have the server host stored in `known_hosts` as otherwise the connection will hang waiting for the client to accept the key.

 | Variable                  | Description                                                                  | Required |
 | ------------------------- | ---------------------------------------------------------------------------- | -------- |
 | `SSHFS_CONNECTION_STRING` | The connection string to use for SSHFS.                                      | YES      |